dladd/pyFormex/sphinx/tutorial.rst

 Apart from the coordinates of its points, a :class:`Formex` object can also store a set of property numbers.
 This is a set of integers, one for every element of the Formex.
-The property numbers are stored in an attribute :attr:`p` of the Formex.
+The property numbers are stored in an attribute :attr:`prop` of the Formex.
 They can be set, changed or deleted, and be used for any purpose the user wants, e.g. to number the elements in a different order than their appearence in the coordinate array.
 Or they can be used as pointers into a large